 I’ve had a look at the May 14th release version of Community Technology Preview (CTP) of Microsoft’s Expression Web Designer (codename Quartz), one third of the Expression series also including Interactive Designer (codename Sparkle) and Graphic Designer (codename Acrylic).
 Unlike Interactive Designer that targets WinFX Runtime Components Beta 2, the Web Designer is ready to go straight from the box.

 The web site Placeopedia is a mashup using Google Maps, connecting cities with their Wikipedia entries.
 In other words, it’s sort of a geographical version of Wikipedia for the planet Earth.
 It’s still in a very early phase and there are lot of contenders, but it could be interesting to watch it grow.
-If you prefer to tag areas instead of points, WikiMapia is an alternative.
-It allows users to tag map areas and write their own comments.

 You’ve all heard the stories about the extremely sensitive surface of the iPod nano.
 It’s almost getting scratched by merely looking menacingly at it.
 Yet somehow, we all seem to like the shiny little carebear while resisting the urge to examine just how fragile it really is in a bare-knuckles fight.
 What we all want to know is: can it withstand the crushing power of German automobile engineering?
 Have a look at the destructive stress testing.